funic31/odin-recipes/README.md

 * How to create a basic boilerplate
 * How to code a basic website in HTML
 * How to use git
+**Self reflection**
+* Created 3 links to diferent pages
+* Added a list, an image, some headings etc
+* Created a Back to Menu link
+* Used git